 - Money to pay assistants or employees

-As you plan a longer-term budget, consider incoming revenue from projects and clients.
+Considering incoming revenue from projects and clients as you plan a longer-term budget.
 How much can you eliminate expenses while getting started to secure a more stable financial future?
 These questions are critical, and any potential investors or loan officers will likely want to know the answers.

 The legal structure of your newly established graphic design business is just as important as your business plan.